Asymptotic enumeration of normal and hybridization networks via tree decoration: Results

 Let $N_{n,k}$ denote the number of normal phylogenetic networks with $n$ leaves and $k$ reticulation vertices.

 \begin{corollary} For fixed $k$, as $n\rightarrow\infty$,

 \end{corollary}

-\begin{proof} Let $L_n$ be the number of pairs $(N, T)$ where $N$ is a normal network with leaf set $[n]$ and $k$ reticulation vertices, and $T \in\T_n$ is displayed by $N$.
+\begin{proof} Let $L_n$ be the number of pairs $(N, T)$ where $N$ is a normal network with leaf set $[n]$ and $k$ reticulation vertices, and $T \in\T_n$ is displayed by $N$ (i.e. $T$ can be obtained by the following process: For each reticulation vertex $v$ of $N$ delete one of the two incoming arcs and suppress the resulting subdivision vertex).
 Since any normal network with $k$ reticulation vertices displays exactly $2^k$ distinct phylogenetic trees (Corollary 3.4 of \cite{Willson 2012}), we have:

 In addition, by the definition of ${\mathcal S}(n,k)$, we have

 Now, from (\ref{asymp-Snk}) and Propositions~\ref{cycles} and ~\ref{normal}, we have:

 and so, by (\ref{eq3}):